ile/blog-scraper/README.md

 node index.js url

 `url` should be the url to the first post.
-On that blog page ther should be the link to the next post.
+On that blog page should be a link to the next post.

 Edit the selectors in `index.js` for title, body, comments and the next url!